Rolex Watch Markings & Identification Guide

 How can I tell if my Rolex watch is genuine?

-Authenticating a Rolex typically involves examining multiple features including the serial number engraving quality, the Cyclops magnification over the date window, the micro-etched crown on the crystal, the weight and finishing of the case and bracelet, and the movement accuracy.
+Evaluating a Rolex typically involves examining multiple features including the serial number engraving quality, the Cyclops magnification over the date window, the micro-etched crown on the crystal, the weight and finishing of the case and bracelet, and the movement accuracy.
 Modern counterfeits can be highly sophisticated, so professional authentication by an authorized Rolex service center or a qualified independent watchmaker with Rolex expertise is strongly recommended for any significant purchase.

 Related searches